 Gila River Indian Community

 Located four hours north of Tempe, visitors can explore the wonders of the Navajo Nation which covers NE Arizona and extends into NM and UT.
 World renown sites to see include Antelope Canyon, Monument Valley and Canyon de Chelly National Monument.
-You can also visit museums in Yuba City and Window Rock.
+You can also visit museums in Tuba City and Window Rock.

-Located approximately 4 hours north of Tempe, the Hopi Reservation is accessed by going through the Navajo Nation.
+Located approximately four hours north of Tempe, the Hopi Reservation is accessed by going through the Navajo Nation.
 Start your visit at the Hopi Cultural Center in Second Mesa.
 Perhaps the best way to discover their rich heritage and culture is by scheduling a tour through First Mesa Consolidated Villages.